zoltantoth0409/liferay-portal/modules/sdk/project-templates/project-templates-workspace/src/main/resources/archetype-resources/GETTING_STARTED.markdown

 Set this to true to build the theme projects using the Liferay Portal Tools Theme Builder.
 The default value is `false`.

-#### microsoft.translator.subscription.key=
+#### microsoft.translator.subscription.key
 Set the subscription key for Microsoft Translation integration.
-This is service
-is used to provide automatic translations for `buildLang`.
+This is service is used to provide automatic translations for `buildLang`.

 #### target.platform.index.sources